 - If a student is engaged in the legal system for the same alleged violation he/she may have his/her attorney for that case present at the hearing to act as an advisor to the student.
 Whether or not an attorney may attend the hearing is decided by the hearing officer overseeing that particular case.
-The schedules of lawyers will not be taken into consideration in determining the timeline of the university’s judicial process.
+The schedules of lawyers will not be taken into consideration in determining the timeline of the university’s conduct process.
 In order to maintain fairness towards all parties involved in the hearing if the attorney is allowed to attend he/she is not allowed to speak on behalf of the accused student or question witnesses.

-- Opportunity to petition for an Appeal.
+- Opportunity to petition for an appeal.